-As of reporting date, the assets and liabilities of these subsidiaries are translated into the presentation currency of the Group at the rate of exchange ruling at the statement of financial position date and their respective statements of income are translated at the weighted average exchange rates for the year.
-The exchange differences arising on the translation are taken directly to a separate component of equity as 'Cumulative translation adjustment' under 'Other comprehensive income'.
+As of reporting date, the assets and liabilities of the subsidiaries are translated into the presentation currency of the Group at the rate of exchange prevailing at reporting date and their respective statements of income are translated at the weighted average exchange rates for the year.
+The exchange differences arising on the translation are taken directly to a separate component of equity as 'Cumulative translation adjustments' under 'Other comprehensive income'.
 On disposal of a foreign entity, the deferred cumulative amount recognized in equity relating to that particular foreign operation shall be recognized in the consolidated statement of income.